 Vacuum Heat Treating: Education & Training

-Update on Vacuum Furnace Gauges
+Vacuum Gauges

-A vacuum Gauge is a pressure measuring instrument that measures pressure in a vacuum (i.e., in a vessel operating at sub-atmospheric pressure).
+A Vacuum Gauge is a pressure measuring instrument that measures pressure in a vacuum (i.e., in a vessel operating at sub-atmospheric pressure).
 Depending on the type of vacuum system (Fig. 1) and the required operating vacuum level, different vacuum gauges[...]

 Vacuum Technology with The Heat Treat Doctor